Joao4569/ocean-basket-restaurant/README.md

 **3.edit_booking.html**

-  - This template will display the user with the `BookingForm` from `forms.py` related to the captured booking ID and prepopulated it with the relevant booking data in order for the user to review and make changes where neccessary.
+  - This template will display the user with the `BookingForm` from `forms.py` related to the captured booking ID and pre-populated it with the relevant booking data in order for the user to review and make changes where necessary.

   **Screenshot**